 Community Health Needs Assessment Report and Implementation Plan

-Healthcare providers in Central Pennsylvania are committed to understanding, anticipating, assessing, and addressing the healthcare needs of their communities.
-In the fall of 2011, Holy Spirit Health System, Penn State Milton S. Hershey Medical Center, and Pinnacle Health System, formed a collaborative workgroup to identify the needs of those living within Dauphin, Cumberland, Perry, Lebanon, and the northern tier of York Counties.
+Healthcare providers in central Pennsylvania are committed to understanding, anticipating, assessing, and addressing the healthcare needs of their communities.
+Holy Spirit Health System, Penn State Milton S. Hershey Medical Center, and Pinnacle Health System, formed a collaborative workgroup to identify the needs of those living within Dauphin, Cumberland, Perry, Lebanon, and the northern tier of York Counties.
 With mutual interest in the health and well-being of residents in the region served by the three sponsors, a collaborative community health needs assessment was conducted to evaluate and understand the region's health needs.
 This study, conducted by Tripp Umbach, a nationally recognized leader in community health assessments, identifies specific community health needs and evaluates how those needs are being met in order to better connect health and human services with the needs of residents in the multi-county region.

 Caring for Families

-Every year, Penn State Hershey Children's Hospital at Penn State Milton S. Hershey Medical Center is a destination for hope and healing for thousands of children and their families.
+Every year, Penn State Children's Hospital at Penn State Milton S. Hershey Medical Center is a destination for hope and healing for thousands of children and their families.
 As the only Level I pediatric trauma center between Philadelphia and Pittsburgh, we serve one of the most populous rural regions in the nation, with more than a million children in our referral area.

-To learn more about how you can advance the care and well-being of children at Penn State Hershey Children's Hospital, please call 717-531-8497.
+To learn more about how you can advance the care and well-being of children at Penn State Children's Hospital, please call 717-531-8497.

-The mission of Four Diamonds is to conquer childhood cancer by assisting children treated at Penn State Hershey Children's Hospital and their families through superior care, comprehensive support, and innovative research.
+The mission of Four Diamonds is to conquer childhood cancer by assisting children treated at Penn State Children's Hospital and their families through superior care, comprehensive support, and innovative research.

-Any family with a child being treated for pediatric cancer at Penn State Hershey Children's Hospital in Hershey is automatically eligible for support.
+Any family with a child being treated for pediatric cancer at Penn State Children's Hospital in Hershey is automatically eligible for support.

 The Fund has helped more than 2,000 families since 1972.
 Approximately 90 new families receive support each year.